athena-framework/website/docs/components/README.md

 The default algorithm is as follows:

-1. Check the request's attributes for a key that matches the name of the argument
-	* Such as as a path param or something set via a listener (either built-in or custom)
+1. Check the request's attributes for a key that matches the name of the argument; such as as a path param or something set via a listener (either built-in or custom)
-2. Check if the type of the argument is `HTTP::Request`, if so use the current request object
+1. Check if the type of the argument is `HTTP::Request`, if so use the current request object
-3. Check if the argument has a default value, or use `nil` if it is nilable
+1. Check if the argument has a default value, or use `nil` if it is nilable
-4. Raise an exception if an argument's value could be not resolved
+1. Raise an exception if an argument's value could be not resolved

 Custom `ArgumentValueResolverInterface`s may be created & registered to extend this functionality.